NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Note that we specified the two masks, the water index of refraction, and the water plane found before.

-The water refraction index was set to 1.333 :cite:`thormahlen1985refractive,harvey1998calibration`.
+The water refraction index was set 1.34 :cite:`jerlov1976marine`.
-Alternatively, one could use 1.34 :cite:`jerlov1976marine`, or a more precise value that depends on wavelength, temperature, and if having saltwater or freshwater (`Parrish (2020)
+Alternatively, one could use 1.333 :cite:`thormahlen1985refractive,harvey1998calibration`, or a more precise value that depends on wavelength, temperature, and if having saltwater or freshwater (`Parrish (2020)
 <http://research.engr.oregonstate.edu/parrish/index-refraction-seawater-and-freshwater-function-wavelength-and-temperature>`_,